10 things you need to know before buying land that will help you make an educated decision you won’t regret!

-You’ll most likely be aware that the land is on a flood plain or there is an old mine under it before you do the test(s), but you’ll also find out about things such as where you can build your house & if you can put in septic in the place you want to build your house.
+You’ll most likely be aware if the land is on a flood plain or if there is an old mine under it before you do the test(s), but you’ll also find out about things such as where you can build your house and if you can put in septic in the place you want to build your house.

 10. Land Construction Loan

-This is a great way to save time & money!
+But this is a great way to save time and money!

 We started with a credit union that looked to have a great loan option.

-After we closed on the land we started to work on the building part of the loan & that’s when things went downhill.
+After we closed on the land we started to work on the building part of the loan and that’s when things went downhill.

 Originally we were told we needed around $30,000 for closing, but about 2 weeks before we closed they told us we needed nearly $100,000 to close.

-We were shocked & very frustrated.
+We were shocked and very frustrated.
 Especially because we had been asking for months if there were any other costs we needed to be aware of for closing.